 10. Retain the case indefinitely; never discuss failures with non-believers, for you may sow the seeds of ugly suspicion and mistrust.

 Retention is a topic of great debate, but it is unquestionable that every patient requires some form of it.
 Discussing failures is still something you shall do only with the closest allies.
 We all have relapses.
 And this elegantly takes us back to the commandment number one.

-That was “Ten Commandments” published by Tom Graber in 1963 (I hope I am not violating a copyright).
-It is interesting that a half century and hundreds of research papers after these brief and elegantly written instructions are still of value.
+That was “Ten Commandments” by Charles Tweed.
+It is interesting that more than a half century and hundreds of research papers after these brief and elegantly put instructions are still of value.
 They are still the most meaningful things in orthodontics I am aware of.
 I didn’t follow them 100 %, but I am trying to always keep them in mind while treating my patients.
 Those of you who have read them for the first time might feel a little uncomfortable with some vivid orthodoxy.
 I also felt suspicious by a rather dogmatic tone when I first read them five years ago.
 Now I think that in clinical work orthodoxy is much better than uncertainty.
 Try them and perhaps you’ll form the same opinion later on…